microsoft/vscode-java-debug/Troubleshooting.md

 1. For Reason 1, try to add a breakpoint and stop your program there, then evaluate the expression.
 2. For Reason 2, try to change the `console` option in the *launch.json* to `externalTerminal` or `integratedTerminal`.
 This is the official solution for program console input.

-## The DEBUG CONSOLE throws Error: Could not find or load main class xyz
-### Reason:
-You configure the incorrect main class name in `mainClass` of *launch.json*.

-### Try:
-1. Check whether the class name specified in `mainClass` exists and is in the right form.
-2. If the problem persists, it's probably because the language server doesn't load your project correctly.
-Please reference the [language server troubleshooting](#try) paragraph for more troubleshooting info.

-## The DEBUG CONSOLE throws ClassNotFoundException
-### Reason:
-This error indicates your application attempts to reference some classes which are not found in the entire classpaths.

-### Try:
-1. Check whether you configure the required libraries in the dependency settings file (e.g. *pom.xml*).
-2. Run VS Code command *"Java: Force Java compilation"* to force the language server to rebuild the current project.
-3. If the problem persists, it's probably because the language server doesn't load your project correctly.
-Please reference the [language server troubleshooting](#try) paragraph for more troubleshooting info.

 ## Cannot find a class with the main method
 ### Reason:
 When the `mainClass` is unconfigured in the *launch.json*, the debugger will resolve a class with main method automatically.
 This error indicates the debugger doesn't find any main class in the whole workspace.